ezmilhouse/docker-station/README.md

 This will take a few minutes, as this is the initial `vagrant up` and therefore the first provisioning of your box.

+##### What is happening here?`
+> The `Vagrantfile` let's you define the network for your Vagrant box, so the IP we're using in the following steps is set here - change it if you like.

+> Vagrant will check the `Vagrantfile` form this repo's root directory to create a Vagrant box.
+Take a look at the file - the box will be provisioned for the use with Docker and afterwards a bootstrapping provision script `./bin/vagrant.provision.sh` is called.
+That script is initiating the building of 3 Docker images:
+- a basic Ubuntu image
+- one for Node.js
+- one for NGINX

+> The Docker images are defined by `Dockerfile(s)`, take a look at them in `/etc/docker/images` - make changes as you like.

 #### 3. Start Docker containers for NGINX and Node.js

 ```